Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Abstract

 \section{Abstract}

-Phase stabilization of distant quantum time-bin interferometers is a major challenge for quantum communication networks, and is typically achieved by exchanging optical reference signals, which can be particularly challenging over free-space channels.
+Encoding quantum information in photonic time-bin states is typically considered impractical for moving free-space quantum communication due to the difficulties with phase stabilization of distant quantum time-bin interferometers and turbulence of free-space channels.
 We demonstrate a novel approach using reference frame independent time-bin quantum key distribution that completely avoids the need for active relative phase stabilization while simultaneously overcoming a highly multi-mode channel without any active mode filtering.
-We realized a proof-of-concept demonstration using hybrid polarization and time-bin entangled photons, that achieved a sustained asymptotic secure key rate of greater than \SI{0.06}{bits\per\text{coincidence}} over a \SI{15}{\meter} multi-mode fiber optical channel.
-This is achieved without any mode filtering, mode sorting, adaptive optics, active basis selection, or active phase alignment.
-This scheme enables passive self-compensating time-bin quantum communication which can be readily applied to long-distance links and various wavelengths, and could be useful for a variety of spatially multi-mode and fluctuating channels involving rapidly moving platforms, including airborne and satellite systems.
+This scheme enables passive, self-compensating time-bin quantum communication without any mode filtering, mode sorting, adaptive optics, active basis selection, or active phase alignment.
+We realize a proof-of-concept demonstration using hybrid polarization and time-bin entangled photons that demonstrates a sustained asymptotic secure key rate greater than \SI{0.07}{bits\per\text{coincidence}} over a \SI{15}{\meter} multi-mode fiber optical channel and showing entanglement correlations over a moving \SI{38.5}{\decibel} loss free-space channel, including system losses.
+The scheme simplifies the use of time-bin encoding and can be readily applied over various spatially multi-mode and fluctuating channels involving rapidly moving platforms, including airborne and satellite systems.